0x43434343/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

 ![](/assets/images/Flare-on-2018/score.png)

-Last year I got stuck at level 12 and failed to finish the challenge, so I'm very glad that I complete it this year 😄.
+According to the [official blog](https://www.fireeye.com/blog/threat-research/2018/10/2018-flare-on-challenge-solutions.html), 2.3% ( 114 / 4893 ) of players have completed the challenge this year.
+Last year I got stuck at level 12 and failed to finish the challenge, so I'm very glad that I was able to complete it this year 😄.
 Here in this post I'll share my solution of each challenge -- how I solve it, what tools did I use, ...etc.

 Enough for the talk, let's get started !